ascandal/SphereSurface/README.md

-# SurfaceSphere
+# SphereSurface

-**SurfaceSphere** generates the structured surface mesh of a sphere in formatted PLOT3D format (file extension .xyz).
+**SphereSurface** generates the structured surface mesh of a sphere in formatted PLOT3D format (file extension .xyz).

 * The sphere is centered about the origin (0, 0, 0).
 * There are multiple parameterizations to choose from.
 * Some of the parameterizations have overlapping mesh parts to be used with overset grid schemes.
 Mesh joining routines are used as a post process to intersect the mesh parts where they overlap along a seam.
 In this case for a sphere, final mesh will be water-tight (i.e. have no holes).
 The joining methods are not included here.

-**SurfaceSphere** is designed to be used for high-fidelity computational solvers that need precise control over the surface mesh properties.
+**SphereSurface** is designed to be used for high-fidelity computational solvers that need precise control over the surface mesh properties.
 Some such surface mesh properies include:

 * Resolution of geometry (total number of cells).
 * Ratio of smallest to largest cells.